apache/hawq-docs/ddl/ddl-table.md

 The optional `INHERITS` clause specifies a list of tables from which the new table automatically inherits all columns.
 If `WITH` specifies `bucketnum` in creating a hash-distributed table, it will be copied.
 If distribution is specified by column, the table will inherit it.
 Otherwise, the table will use default distribution.

 The `LIKE` clause specifies a table from which the new table automatically copies all column names, data types, not-null constraints, and distribution policy.
-If a `bucketnum` bucketnum is specified, it will be copied.
+If a `bucketnum` is specified, it will be copied.
 Otherwise, the table will use default distribution.

 #### Declaring Distribution Keys <a name="topic_kjg_tqm_gv"></a>

 `CREATE TABLE`'s optional clause `DISTRIBUTED BY` specifies the distribution policy for a table.
 The default is a random distribution policy.
 You can also choose to distribute data as a hash-based policy, where the `bucketnum` attribute sets the number of hash buckets used by a hash-distributed table.
-HASH distributed tables are created with the number of hash buckets specified by the default\_hash\_table\_bucket\_number parameter.
+HASH distributed tables are created with the number of hash buckets specified by the `hawq_rm_nvseg_perquery_limit` parameter.

 #### Performance Tuning <a name="topic_wff_mqm_gv"></a>

-Adjusting the values of the configuration parameters `default_hash_table_bucket_number`, `hawq_rm_nvseg_perquery_perseg_limit`, and `hawq_rm_nvseg_perquery_limit` can tune performance by controlling the number of virtual segments being used.
-In general, HAWQ's elastic runtime will dynamically allocate virtual segments to optimize performance, so using the system defaults is recommended.
+Adjusting the values of the configuration parameters `default_hash_table_bucket_number` and `hawq_rm_nvseg_perquery_limit` can tune performance by controlling the number of virtual segments being used.
+In most circumstances, HAWQ's elastic runtime will dynamically allocate virtual segments to optimize performance, so further tuning should not be needed..

 Hash tables are created using the value specified in `default_hash_table_bucket_number`.
 Explicitly setting this value can be useful in managing resources, as queries for hash tables use a fixed number of buckets, regardless of the amount of data present.
 If a larger or smaller number of hash buckets are desired, set this value before you CREATE TABLE.
-Setting the value to six times the number of slave segments is recommended, provided the value does not exceed the value of `hawq_rm_nvseg_perquery_limit`, which defines the maximum number of virtual segments for a query \(default = 512, with a maximum of 1000\).
+Resources are dynamically allocated to a multiple of the number of nodes.
+If setting the value of `default_hash_table_bucket_number` with hawq init --bucket\_number, the value should not exceed the value of `hawq_rm_nvseg_perquery_limit`, which defines the maximum number of virtual segments that can be used for a query \(default = 512, with a maximum of 1000\).

 The following per-node guidelines apply to values for `default_hash_table_bucket_number`.